Adverse Possession: What Is It And How Does It Work?

 What Is Adverse Possession?

-Sometimes called squatters rights or homesteading, adverse possession is a legal process that allows a trespasser to occupy and eventually gain ownership of a piece of your property.
+Squatter’s rights, or homesteading, are synonymous with adverse possession.
+Depending on your area, this real estate law can allow a trespasser to occupy and eventually gain ownership of a piece of your property.
 If the trespasser’s claim is successful in proving adverse possession, they may not have to pay the owner of the land.
 Sometimes adverse possession may not be the intention of the trespasser or may happen solely by mistake.

-For example, let’s say your neighbor relied on the faulty deeds of the property and accidently placed their new fence a few feet within your property boundaries.
+For example, let’s say your neighbor relied on faulty deeds of the property and accidentally placed their new fence a few feet within your property boundaries.
 This may be considered adverse possession.

 There are a few other common examples of adverse possession.
 One is the continuous use of a private road or driveway or the agricultural development of an unused piece of land.
 Essentially, adverse possession rewards the trespasser’s use of land and punishes the actual landowner for not fully understanding or exercising their property rights.